 Be aware of the rules for typing and conversions to avoid vulnerabilities.

-Make casts explicit to give the programmer a clearer vision and expectations of conversions.
+Do not cast to an inappropriate type.

 6.3 Bit Representations [STR]

 6.3.1 Applicability to language

 C supports a variety of sizes for integers such as short int, int, long int and long long int.
 Each may either be signed or unsigned.
 C also supports a variety of bitwise operators that make bit manipulations easy such as left and right shifts and bitwise operators.
 These bit manipulations can cause unexpected results or vulnerabilities through miscalculated shifts or platform dependent variations.